Last updated on November 23, 2025

-October marked 11 years since I decided to move to this area, with the last 4.5 years spent living right here in Gdańsk.
+It’s now been 12 years since I decided to move to this area, with the last 5.5 years spent living right here in Gdańsk.
 Over that time, I’ve only missed the Christmas market once or twice.
 I’ve tried loads of different dishes, found a few favourites I keep going back for, and learned to spot the occasional tourist trap.
 And since I wrote my last guide to the Gdańsk Christmas Market back in 2019, I figured it’s about time for an update to share everything I’ve picked up since then.

 If you’re planning a trip to Poland during the festive season, Gdańsk should definitely be on your list.
 The Christmas market here is one of the best Christmas markets in Poland and a perfect place to kick off your festive adventure.
 What I love most about it is how easy it is to explore.
-You can walk between the stalls, soak up the atmosphere, and see everything without feeling like you need the whole day just to get through it all.
+You can walk around, check out all the stalls, and take everything in without needing to set aside a whole day just to get through it.

-Here’s everything you need to know before visiting the Gdańsk Christmas Market—from where to find all the best stalls, to the foods you simply have to try, and a few things to avoid!
+Here’s everything you need to know before visiting the Gdańsk Christmas Market – from where to find all the best stalls, to the foods you absolutely have to try, and a few things you might want to skip.

 When does the Gdańsk Christmas Market take place?

-The Gdańsk Christmas Market runs from 22nd November to 23rd December.
-It’s open from 12 pm to 8 pm Sunday to Thursday, and on Fridays and Saturdays, it stays open an extra hour until 9 pm.
+In 2025, the Gdańsk Christmas Market will run from 21st November to 23rd December.
+It will be open from 12 pm to 8 pm Sunday to Thursday, and on Fridays and Saturdays, it will stay open an extra hour until 9 pm.

-Now that it’s been named the best Christmas market in Europe, it’s likely to be even more popular next year, so it’s worth keeping that in mind!
+Now that it’s been named the best Christmas market in Europe, it’s likely to be even more popular this year, so it’s worth keeping that in mind!

 What is the best way to get to the Gdańsk Christmas Market?